Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

 4. After collecting the third set of swabs from the clitoral sinuses or fossa, the external genitalia can be scrubbed before swabbing the distal cervix or endometrium.

-5. Between day 21 and 28 post-breeding of the test mare, submit a serum sample to NVSL for CF testing.
+5. Between day twenty-one (21) and twenty-eight (28) post-breeding of the test mare, submit a serum sample to NVSL for CF testing.

 D. Quarantine release of test mares: